-Cholent is the quintessential Jewish food.
 Jewish law prohibits lighting a fire and cooking on the Sabbath.
-So how can an observant Jewish family eat a hot, nourishing meal on the Sabbath?
+So how can an observant Jewish family eat a hot, nourishing meal on Sabbath?
 Cholent, a slow-cooked, bean-barley stew, has been the answer for centuries.
-Legumes are not only suited for slow cooking and nutritious, but they are also economical.
-While today there are a great variety of ethnic-influenced cholent recipes, this recipe is for traditional meat cholent.
+Legumes are economical, very nutritious, and also ideally suited for slow cooking.
+While today there is a great variety of cholent recipes influenced by different traditions, this recipe follows the classic meat cholent.

 - 1/2 pound dried beans (lima, navy, Great Northern, chickpeas, or a mix)